rpyron/delim-SOM/README.md

 Finally, reduce impact of null alleles to ~0 to demonstrate inclusion of signal from the three other empirical layers.

 ![Figure_5](https://github.com/rpyron/delim-SOM/assets/583099/420212e0-185b-4e0e-a5bf-b1cab55802e0)

+The method strongly supports _K_=1 when little genetic structure is present, even when space, climate, and traits vary (first and second columns).
+In contrast, when the signal of the alleles layer is reduced to ~0, the impact of the other three layers is reflected in the output, still estimating a roughly binary division corresponding to D. cheaha in the south and D. monticola in the north while sampling multiple possible ancestries (third and fourth columns).
+These simulations reveal that the SOM/SuperSOM approach can detect _K_=1, does not over-split, reflects contributions from all layers with signal, and does not allow layer size (e.g., large-scale genetic matrices) to overwhelm other datasets.

 # Possible Improvements